Standard Mileage Rate Deduction vs Actual Vehicle Expenses in 2023

 Computing the Deduction Using the Actual Expenses Method

-For 2022, Mr. X‘s deduction using the actual expense method is $11,360.
-We arrived at this calculation by using the following the following steps:
+Mr. X‘s 2025 deduction using the actual expense method is $11,360.
+We arrived at this calculation by following this process:

-When we compare both outcomes, we see that Mr. X receives a higher deduction in 2022 using the actual expense method.
-However, in future years, as the amount of depreciation declines, the standard rate might be better.
+Takeaways: When we compare both outcomes, we see that Mr. X receives a higher deduction in 2025 using the actual expense method.
+However, if he:

-As discussed next, Mr. X can’t switch to the standard method in future years if he uses an accelerated method of depreciation in 2022.
-If he plans on keeping the vehicle for a long time, then it might be better to claim the standard method in 2022 to maximize the deduction over the life of the vehicle.
+- Plans on keeping the vehicle for a long time, then it might be better to claim the standard method in 2025 to maximize the deduction over the vehicle’s life.

 Converting From Standard Mileage to Actual Expenses